LaskaKit/Weather_Station_Mini/README.md

 You may use as a sensor of pressure, temperature and humidity for example [BME280](https://www.laskarduino.cz/arduino-senzor-tlaku--teploty-a-vlhkosti-bme280/).
 You may solder the wires or use male pin header.

 Except of this sensor, you may also use [sensor of temperature and humidty SHT30](https://www.laskarduino.cz/senzor-teploty-a-vlhkosti-vzduchu-sht30/).
-Vylepšit stanici můžete třeba i [dešťový senzor](https://www.laskarduino.cz/destovy-senzor/).

 Next bus which is available on board is 1-wire bus.
 It is three wires bus where you can connect sensor of temperature and humidty [DS18B20](https://www.laskarduino.cz/dallas-digitalni-cidlo-teploty-ds18b20--to-92/) or solder the cable or [waterproof version of DS1820](https://www.laskarduino.cz/dallas-digitalni-vodotesne-cidlo-teploty-ds18b20-1m/).